(Shingles; Acute Posterior Ganglionitis)

 Treatment with oral antivirals decreases the severity and duration of the acute eruption and the rate of serious complications in immunocompromised patients; it may decrease the incidence of postherpetic neuralgia.

-Treatment should start as soon as possible, ideally during the prodrome, and is likely to be ineffective if given > 72 h after skin lesions appear.
-Famciclovir 500 mg po tid for 7 days and valacyclovir 1 g po tid for 7 days have better bioavailability with oral dosing than acyclovir, and therefore for herpes zoster, they are generally preferred to oral acyclovir 800 mg 5 times/day for 7 to 10 days.
+Treatment of herpes zoster should start as soon as possible, ideally during the prodrome, and is less likely to be effective if given > 72 hours after skin lesions appear, especially in the absence of newly forming lesions.
+Famciclovir 500 mg 3 times a day for 7 days and valacyclovir 1 g 3 times a day for 7 days have better bioavailability with oral dosing than acyclovir, and therefore for herpes zoster, they are generally preferred to oral acyclovir 800 mg 5 times a day for 7 to 10 days.
 Corticosteroids do not decrease the incidence of postherpetic neuralgia.

 For less severely immunocompromised patients, oral famciclovir, valacyclovir, or acyclovir (see above) is a reasonable option; famciclovir and valacyclovir are preferred.
-For severely immunocompromised patients, acyclovir is recommended at a dosage of 10 mg/kg IV q 8 h for 7 to 14 days for adults and 20 mg/kg IV q 8 h for 7 days for children < 12 yr.
+For severely immunocompromised patients, acyclovir is recommended at a dosage of 10 to 15 mg/kg IV every 8 hours for 10 to 14 days for adults and 10 to 20 mg/kg IV every 8 hours for 7 days for children < 12 years.

 Although data concerning the safety of acyclovir and valacyclovir during pregnancy are reassuring, the safety of antiviral therapy during pregnancy is not firmly established.
 Because congenital varicella can result from maternal varicella but rarely results from maternal zoster, the potential benefit of treatment of pregnant patients should outweigh possible risks to the fetus.
-Pregnant patients with severe rash, severe acute pain, or ophthalmic zoster can be treated with valacyclovir or acyclovir, especially in later stages of pregnancy.
+Pregnant patients with severe rash, severe pain, or ophthalmic zoster can be treated with valacyclovir or acyclovir, especially in later stages of pregnancy.
+There is longer experience with the use of acyclovir in pregnancy as compared to valacyclovir.

 Herpes zoster is caused by reactivation of the varicella-zoster virus (the cause of chickenpox) from its latent phase.